Sanjeev139/react-learning/Igniting our App/README.md

 # Whenever you change the local state variable, React re-render the whole componenet.
 # Whenever state variable updates, react triggers a reconcilation cycle (re-render the component)

+Q: Whats is the use of Outlet?
+Ans: Outlete, replace by the child component based on the path provided to it.

+Q: Difference between anchor and Link in React?
+Ans:

+Q: Two types of routing in web application
+Ans: 1.
+Server side routing
+     2. Client side routing